-The contribution of Swaziland to the struggle against the apartheid regime in South Africa.
+• The contribution of Swaziland to the struggle against the apartheid regime in South Africa.
 The policies of the Nationalist government in South Africa towards independence for Basutoland (Lesotho), Bechuanaland (Botswana) and Swaziland.
 Border disputes between South Africa and Swaziland.
-Efforts to get back lost land; King Sobhuza II, Mswati III.
-Impact of loss of land on Swazis within and outside of Swaziland; social and economic.
-Swaziland's membership of Southern African Development Community (SADC) - aims, benefits, challenges etc. The impact of the struggle for independence by FRELIMO in Mozambique on Swaziland.
+Efforts to get back lost land.
+Impact of loss of land on Swazis within and outside of Swaziland.
+Swaziland's membership of Southern African Development Community (SADC).
+The impact of the struggle for independence in Mozambique on Swaziland.
 The impact on Swaziland of the withdrawal of the Portuguese from Mozambique.